reactivesw/category/docs/admin_requirement.md

    characters.Maximize size of slug is 256, and minimum size is 2.
 3. name and slug of category are required, others is optional.
 4. category could be multilevel.
+5. a category can only have one parent category. each root category and its descendents form a tree structure.

 ### 2.2.
 Creating category